techvigorous/techvigorous.github.io/_posts/java/2022-11-26-java-internationalization-the-basics.md

 So, when adding language resources, it is essential to follow these rules:

 - All resource files must reside in the same package.
 - All resource files must share a common base name.
 Please remember this term as we’ll be using it later on in this tutorial.
 Note that your base name can be whatever you like.
 - The default resource should simply have the base name:
     > **bundle.properties** or **Bundle.java**
 - Additional properties files must be named following this pattern: `base name _ language suffix`
     > **bundle_fr.properties** or **Bundle_fr.java**
 - Let’s assume that at least one resource file with a language suffix already exists.
 However, for a particular language, you might like to narrow down the target locale to specific countries as well.
 In this case, you can add more resource files with additional country suffixes.
-For example: `base name _ language suffix  _ country suffix`
+For example `base name _ language suffix _ country suffix`
     > **bundle_en_US.properties** or **Bundle_en_US.java**
 - Likewise, following the same logic, you may narrow it down to resource files with an additional variant suffix as well.
 For instance: `base name _ language suffix _ country suffix _ variant suffix`
     > **bundle_th_TH_TH.properties** or **Bundle_th_TH_TH.java**

 ### Put Them to Use